scottbromander/pluralsight-angular-intro/docs/chapter_3.md

 - Talks about installing all of the packages using `npm i`, since the dependencies already exist in the provided `package.json`.

 - Talks about not running `npm audit fix`?
 Did not really provide a resolution.
 Maybe later in the course?

+## Running the Angular Application

+- Talks about `npm` scripts.

+- Touches on `npm serve`. `-o` is the option in the CLI to open the served application in the browser.

+## Modules

+- ES2015 adds modules

+- Angular leverages ES2015 modules

+- Angular also has `Angular Modules`, which is different than ES2015 modules.

+- ES2015 modules - `export class Products`, this file then becomes a module, because of the exports.
+And can be imported into other files.

+- Importing also classifies a file as a module.

+- Angular Modules, Help organize the application into coheasive blocks of logical groupings.

+- `Feature Angular Modules` can contain several components.
+Promote application boundaries.